Kikobeats/svr/README.md

    └───────────────────────────────────────────────────┘
 ```

-Here `srv` it assuming the main file is called `index.js` and it exists in the current directory.
+Here `svr` it assuming the main file is called `index.js` and it exists in the current directory.
 Otherwise, you can provide the file path as first argument.

-Now whatever file modification in the current directory is listened by the `srv` automagically:
+Now whatever file modification in the current directory is listened by the `svr` automagically:

 ```bash
   ┌───────────────────────────────────────────────────┐